Ethnobotany of Wildflowers — A Growing Part of Florida History

 Although ethnobotany is steeped in the past, it is still relevant today as we grow more wary of processed and chemically laced foods in our diets.
 The forward to Florida’s Incredible Wild Edibles states, “Florida’s varying habitats are blessed with a wide variety of native plant species with roots, stems, leaves, flowers, fruit and seeds that provide good and interesting food for people.”
 This is one of my favorite little books, in which Dick Deurling and Peggy Lantz list dozens of Florida plants that can be used in salads, stews (potherbs) and beverages.

 Want to diversify that lettuce in your bowl?
-Add a sprinkling of tender young leaves from meadowbeauty (Rhexia virginica), pickerelweed, and Spanish needle (Bidens alba).
-Don’t forget the garnish – sliced tubers of Florida betony and partridgeberries (Mitchella repens) will add a nice crunch.
+Add a sprinkling of tender young leaves from Meadowbeauty (Rhexia virginica), Pickerelweed, and Spanish needle (Bidens alba).
+Don’t forget the garnish — sliced tubers of Florida betony (Stachys floridana) and Partridgeberries (Mitchella repens) will add a nice crunch.
 Decorating a cake?
-Sprinkle it with flowers of violet (Viola sp.), swamp rose (Rosa palustris) or spiderwort (Tradescantia ohiensis), which are all edible.
-If you are interested in sustainable farming, spiderwort also provides an endless supply of young shoots that can be steamed and buttered like asparagus – yummy!
+Sprinkle it with flowers of Common blue violet (Viola sororia), Swamp rose (Rosa palustris) or Spiderwort (Tradescantia ohiensis), which are all edible.
+If you are interested in sustainable farming, Spiderwort also provides an endless supply of young shoots that can be steamed and buttered like asparagus — yummy!

-If you live on a lake, you will be glad to know that three species of waterlily are edible: American lotus (Nelumbo lutea), fragrant or white waterlily, and yellow pondlily (Nuphar advena formerly N. lutea).
+If you live on a lake, you will be glad to know that three species of waterlily are edible: American lotus (Nelumbo lutea), White waterlily, and Yellow pondlily (Nuphar advena formerly N. lutea).
 Unopened flowers and uncurled leaves can be boiled and buttered, unripe seeds from the pods can be boiled or roasted.
 And if you don’t might wading, the roots can be harvested in winter and eaten like sweet potatoes.
 Please refer to the book for specific recipes!

 In the 1920s and ’30s, folk medicine played a large role in treating common ailments and plant foods were valued for cleaning and building blood, cleansing the bowels, and as a source for vitamins and minerals.
 A definition of herbal remedies states they are “therapeutic compounds that occur naturally in plants.”
 Plant parts contain many chemicals that were thought to relieve certain ailments, although some remedies were based more on folklore than medical research.